On conformal divergences and their population minimizers: Discussion

 We also notice that the compactness of $\mathrm{dom}(D_{\varphi,g})$ appears necessary for the right population minimizers to exist, as otherwise one may build pathological Cauchy sequences for the right divergence parameter that converge to a right population minimizer not in $\mathrm{dom}(D_{\varphi,g})$.

-\paragraph{Extension to scaled Bregman divergences} a new generalization of Bregman divergences has been recently coined \cite{svOB}, called scaled Bregman divergences.
-A scaled Bregman divergence is a particular case, for $g=\mathrm{Id}$, of what we call a scaled conformal divergence, defined as:
+\textbf{Extension to scaled Bregman divergences} --- A new generalization of ordinary Bregman divergences has been recently coined \cite{svOB}, called scaled Bregman divergences.
+A scaled Bregman divergence is a particular case, for $g=v=\mathrm{Id}$, of what we call a scaled conformal divergence, defined as:

 for $w>0$.
 A conformal divergence is obtained when $w=1$.
-Scaled Bregman divergences generalize other important classes of divergences such as Csisz\'ar's $f$-divergences, and they yield explicit formulas for the scaled divergence of exponential families, which means they have a significant potential for applications in clustering \cite{svOB}.
+Scaled Bregman divergences generalize other important classes of divergences such as Csisz\'ar's $f$-divergences, and they yield explicit formulas for exponential families for scaled Bregman power divergences, which means they have a significant potential for applications in clustering \cite{svOB}.
 It is thus important to characterize their population minimizers.
 Though it is out of the scope of our paper to extent further our results to scaled divergences, we can give some insights into the similarities and differences with the case $w=1$.
-Population minimizers are now sought with respect to some sets $\mathcal{S} = \{x_1, x_2, ..., x_n\}$ and $\mathcal{W} = \{w_1, w_2, ..., w_n\}$, such that a left population minimizer of the ordered pair $(\mathcal{S}, \mathcal{W})$ for $D_{\varphi,g}$ is defined as $\mu$ that minimizes $\sum_i D_{\varphi,g}(\mu:x_i;w_i)$.
+Population minimizers are now sought with respect to some sets $\mathcal{S} = \{x_1, x_2, ..., x_n\}$ and $\mathcal{W} = \{w_1, w_2, ..., w_n\}$, such that a left population minimizer of the ordered pair $(\mathcal{S}, \mathcal{W})$ for $D^v_{\varphi,g}$ is defined as $\mu$ that minimizes $\sum_i D^v_{\varphi,g}(\mu:x_i;w_i)$.
 The following Lemma shows that, despite the left population minimizer is not always available in closed form in general (unlike $v$-conformal divergences), it is in between the minimal and maximal values of ${\mathcal{S}}$ (like $v$-conformal divergences).